 COURT OF COMMON PLEAS

 Honorable Idee Fox

 The Court of Common Pleas is supervised by a President Judge who is elected for a five year term by the Judges of the Court of Common Pleas.

 The President Judge of the Court of Common Pleas sits on the First Judicial District's Administrative Governing Board, which functions much like a Board of Directors for the District.
-The Board includes the three president judges, three administrative judges, and the State Court Administrator.
+The Board includes the two president judges, three administrative judges, and the State Court Administrator.

 The President Judge has varied authority and responsibilities.